 My personal experience has been exactly that.
 You don't walk away from your picnic food even for a minute, because if you do, you will need to find something else to eat.

-The Gray Jay travels in a group so you will seldom be visited by just one.
+The Canada Jay travels in a group so you will seldom be visited by just one.
 This makes their clean-up job of your meal, swift!

 "that which we call a rose By any other name would smell as sweet"